zwbetz-gh/zwbetz/content/blog/fix-the-white-flash-on-page-load-when-using-a-dark-theme-on-a-static-site/index.md

 show_comments: false
 ---

-I maintain a Hugo theme called Cupper.
+I maintain a few Hugo themes, one of them named Cupper.
 Recently a [GitHub issue](https://github.com/zwbetz-gh/cupper-hugo-theme/issues/47) was opened that described a white flash on page load when the dark theme was active.
 After some investigation, the bug was indeed real.
 A boy was it a tricky one.

 Roughly speaking, these events were happening:

 - Request is made for a page
-- Browser parses the HTML file, creating object models from the HTML and CSS.
-The JS is then parsed
+- Browser parses the file from top to bottom: if present, CSS is applied from the `<head>`, then the `<body>` is parsed and shown
 - First few paints of the page are visible
 - Local Storage is checked.
 The dark theme is applied if it's active

-So, the user was seeing an early iteration of the page before all styles, including dark theme styles, had been applied.
+So, the user was seeing an early iteration of the page before the dark theme had been applied.

 I needed a way to hide the page, then only show it once the dark theme had been applied.
 Also, the user experience had to remain smooth, or at least not jarring.